purnawanpp/Docking-4ieh/README.md

 3. Click Path Edit
 4. Click New, enter the location of the file or folder in the path
 5. Click Ok until all windows are closed (3 times click ok)
-6. There are 3 things that must be entered in the path, namely 1.
+6. There are 4 things that must be entered in the path, namely 1.
 C:\Program Files (x86)\MGLTools-1.5.7, 2.
-C:\Program Files (x86)\ADFRsuite-1.0\bin and the location folder 3. vina. exe
+C:\Program Files (x86)\ADFRsuite-1.0\bin and the location folder 3. vina. exe 4. vina_split.exe

 # How to find out the active site and its binding site
 1. Read the protein article